ralphm10/boris_bikes/README.md

 ## Boris Bikes

-A simple Boris Bikes (or Santander Cyles) simulator built in Ruby
+A simple Boris Bikes (or Santander Cyles) simulator which runs in the command line and is built in Ruby